-Reykjavik is full great places to go out for a stroll.
+Reykjavik is full of great places to go out for a stroll.
 Grótta is perfect for bird watching and romantic walks and Elliðarárdalur valley has a really nice river flowing through it and is perfect for cycling or walking.
+But let me tell you about the perfect walk in downtown Reykjavik.

 Walk a bit further and on the south bank you will see a statue of a guy sitting on a bench.
 This is a statue dedicated to the poet Tomas Gudmundsson (1901 – 1983) who was the real heavyweight poet to cover the city in his work.
 The police sometimes get phone calls in winter reporting a man sitting motionless on a bench.
 On the south bank you will find, yes you guessed it, Japanese cherryblossoms trees.
 They are still really small but will be a sight to see in a few years I guess.